github/codeql/docs/language/writing-codeql-queries/ql-tutorials/cross-the-river.rst

 Display the results
 ~~~~~~~~~~~~~~~~~~~

-Once you've defined all the necessary classes and predicates, write a :ref:`select clause <ql-language-reference:select-clauses>`
+Once you've defined all the necessary classes and predicates, write a :ref:`select clause <select-clauses>`
 that returns the resulting path.

 .. container:: toggle